cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

 ===============

-CakePHP's ORM provides dynamically constructed finder methods which allow you to easily express simple queries with no additional code.
+CakePHP's ORM provides dynamically constructed finder methods which allow you to express simple queries with no additional code.
 For example if you wanted to find a user by username you could do::

     // In a controller